 Child Support is considered tax neutral, just like alimony payments since 2018.
 When something is considered tax-neutral, that means that the payer cannot deduct their payments on their taxes, and the payee does not claim their payments on their taxes.

-As the noncustodial parent who is making child support payments, you pay regular income and social security taxes as normal, and you cannot recoup the taxes you pay on money that is then used for child support payments.
-This is because child support payments aren't a tax deduction, they are considered a personal expense for tax purposes.
+As a noncustodial parent who is making child support payments, you pay regular income and social security taxes as normal, and you cannot recoup the taxes you pay on money that is then used for child support payments.
+This is because child support payments aren't tax-deductible, they are considered personal expenses for tax purposes.
 Essentially, because child support payments go to paying for items, schooling, food, or housing for your child that you would be helping to provide if you and the child's other parent were still in a relationship, nothing changes.
 You pay taxes on your income as you are paid, and then use your already taxed income to pay your child support payments.